Hug Cravings: Touch and Mental Health Benefits

 • Hugs make us feel good because they release endorphins.

-• Hugs can also be a way to show love for someone else, or just an expression of affection on its own.
+• Hugs can also be a way to show love for someone else or express affection.

-Or maybe you’re feeling sad and need some physical contact (we all have our ‘down’ moments).
+• Or maybe you’re sad and need physical contact (we all have our ‘down’ moments).

-Maybe something exciting happened and you want another person close, to share in that excitement with you.
+• Maybe something exciting happened, and you want someone close to share that excitement.

-Whatever the reason is though, the point is simple.
-There are many reasons to want hugs and so wanting hugs is normal.
+Whatever the reason, though, the point is simple: There are many reasons to want hugs, and so wanting hugs is customary.

 3 – Hugs & Physical Contact Are Healthy

-Did you know hugs are actually good for your health?
+Did you know hugs are good for your health?

-Hugs are a natural way to release endorphins which make you feel good and can even lower your blood pressure.
+Hugs are a natural way to release endorphins, making you feel good and lowering your blood pressure.

-Endorphins are also those ‘feel good’ chemicals that get released into your body and brain during and after exercise!
+Endorphins are also the’ feel-good’ chemicals released into your body and brain during and after exercise!

-Endorphins have also been linked with better sleep, improved moods and reduced stress levels.
+Endorphins are also linked to better sleep, improved moods, and reduced stress levels.

 One study has shown that men who hugged more had fewer cold symptoms than those who didn’t hug as often!
-There are other health benefits like reducing heart disease, boosting immune systems and relieving pain from arthritis.
+Other health benefits include reducing heart disease, boosting immune systems, and relieving pain from arthritis.

 Another cool thing about hugs?
 They help regulate our body’s internal clock.
 So they could be why we crave them in the morning after waking up.